Breadcrumb

 1. I’m a manager or supervisor.
 What do I do if I receive a Whistleblower complaint?

 First, check whether you are required to refer the report or to inform someone about it.
-There are requirements to report or to inform particular bodies in particular situations, such as conduct prohibited by the SVSH or Discrimination, Harassment, and Retaliation Policy; violence in the workplace; or certain alleged IGAs (i.e., a criminal act or a significant threat to the health and safety of an employee or the public) (See Section IV(B)).
+There are requirements to report or to inform particular bodies in particular situations, such as conduct prohibited by the SVSH or Anti-Discrimination Policy; violence in the workplace; or certain alleged IGAs (i.e., a criminal act or a significant threat to the health and safety of an employee or the public) (See Section IV(B)).
 If you do not elevate or refer the matter to another office, or if you have been asked to address the matter, you are responsible for addressing the report.
 This may mean conducting some inquiry and taking some corrective action (if warranted).

 • In most cases, it is advisable to consult with your supervisor.